Police are rolling out a new non-emergency number to help take the pressure off 111

 Your shop has been broken into

-Your house has been burgled (if you think the burglar may still be in your home, do not go inside - contact Police immediately by caling 111)
+Your house has been burgled (if you think the burglar may still be in your home, do not go inside - contact Police immediately by calling 111)

 When to call 111